xenify-io/litepaper/README.md

 Users can actively engage with Xenify through a range of functions, including token swaps, burning XEN or YSL, staking or unstaking XNF, and recycling or claiming rewards.
 The platform not only delivers a smooth experience for users but also actively rewards them for using the protocol through the daily reward cycle distribution.

 This incentive model ensures that Xenify users are consistently recognised for their participation and encourages continued usage of the platform.
-Additionally, users can conveniently monitor their staked XNF and accrued rewards, allowing them to easily claim or unstake their XNF tokens with just a few clicks.
+Additionally, users can conveniently monitor their XNF position and accrued rewards, allowing them to easily claim or unlock their XNF tokens with just a few clicks.
 By adopting this user-centric approach, Xenify remains accessible to both novice and experienced users alike.

 <br>